-The K-8 curriculum at Center City Public Charter Schools is designed to intentionally drive student achievement and to engage, challenge and meet the diverse needs of all of our scholars.
-Driven by our mission to not only set scholars up for success on the rigorous PARCC assessment, but to also equip them with the critical thinking skills of 21st century learners.
-We want our students to thrive in college and beyond, so we designed our curriculum to bridge the gap between our current student achievement data and the high expectations for student outcomes driven by the Common Core State Standards.
+The K-8 curriculum at Center City Public Charter Schools is designed to engage, challenge, and meet the diverse needs of all of our scholars.
+We want to equip scholars with the critical thinking skills of 21st-century learners so that they can thrive in high school, college and beyond.
+Therefore, our curriculum is driven by the high expectations for student outcomes that are required by the Common Core State Standards.

-The Center City curriculum draws heavily on the Engage NY/Eureka mathematics curriculum for grades K-8.
-The Engage NY curriculum prioritizes the major work of each grade level, as designated by the PARCC Model Content Framework, thus allowing significant time for scholars to engage in higher levels of mathematical performance – to persevere in problem solving, to reason using various mathematical strategies, and to reflect on mistakes, processes and solutions.
+Center City has adopted the Eureka Mathematics curriculum for grades K-8.
+The Eureka curriculum prioritizes the major work of each grade level, as designated by the PARCC Model Content Framework.
+Students spend significant time engaging in higher levels of mathematical performance – to persevere in problem-solving, to reason using various mathematical strategies, and to reflect on mistakes, processes, and solutions.
 Each unit includes opportunities for students to develop procedural skills and fluency while building a solid, conceptual understanding of foundational mathematics content.
-With a deep conceptual understanding of the content and daily opportunities to apply the Common Core Standards for Mathematical Practices, scholars are empowered to engage in mathematical discussions and to build a level of mathematical literacy that will follow them to high school.
-The Center City curriculum is supplemented in grades K-5 with My Math and in grades 6-8 with Glencoe Math.
+With a deep conceptual understanding of the content and daily opportunities to apply the Common Core Standards for Mathematical Practices, students are empowered to engage in mathematical discussions and to build a level of mathematical literacy that will follow them to high school.